HAKarlsson/KongligSK/README.md

 # KongligSK
-Separation kernel for RISC-V targeting secure embedded processors (M+U-mode and PMP).
-This is a playground for features, designs, and build system that may be included in [OpenMZ](https://github.com/castor-software/openmz).
+KongligSK (~Royal Separation Kernel) is a separation kernel for RISC-V targeting secure embedded processors (M+U-mode and PMP).
+KongligSK is a research kernel for features, designs, and build system that may be included in [OpenMZ](https://github.com/castor-software/openmz).

 *Projected completion date 2025.*